Upāli: Early life

 According to the texts, Upāli was a barber, a despised profession in ancient India.
-He was from an artisan caste family in service to the Sakya princes in Kapilavatthu (Śakya; Kapilavastu) and, according to the Mahāvastu, to the Buddha.
+He was from an artisan class family in service to the Sakya princes in Kapilavatthu (Śakya; Kapilavastu) and, according to the Mahāvastu, to the Buddha.
 Upāli's mother had once introduced Upāli to the Buddha.
 The Mahāvastu, Dharmaguptaka and Chinese texts relate that as a child, Upāli shaved the hair of the Buddha.
 Unlike adults, he had no fear of approaching the Buddha.
 Once, as he was guided by the Buddha during the shaving, he attained advanced states of meditation.
 Buddhologist André Bareau argues that this story is ancient, because it precedes the tradition of art depictions of the Buddha with curly hair, and the glorification of Upāli as an adult.

 According to the Mahāvastu, the Pāli Cullavagga and the texts of discipline of the Mūlasarvāstivāda order, when the princes left home to become monks, Upāli followed them.
 Since the princes handed Upāli all their possessions, including jewelry, he worried that returning to Kapilavatthu with these possessions might cause him to be accused of having killed the princes for theft.
 Upāli therefore decided to become ordained with them.
 They were ordained by the Buddha at the Anupiyā grove.
 Several variations on the story of Upāli's ordination exist, but all of them emphasize that his status in the saṅgha (saṃgha; monastic community) was independent of his caste origin.
-In the Pāli version, the princes, including Anuruddha (Aniruddha), voluntarily allowed Upāli to ordain before them in order to give him seniority in order of ordination and abandon their own attachment to caste and social status.
-In the Tibetan Mūlasarvāstivāda version of the story, co-disciple Sāriputta (Śāriputra) persuaded Upāli to become ordained when he hesitated because of being low caste, but in the Mahāvastu, it was Upāli's own initiative.
+In the Pāli version, the princes, including Anuruddha (Aniruddha), voluntarily allowed Upāli to ordain before them in order to give him seniority in order of ordination and abandon their own attachment to class and social status.
+In the Tibetan Mūlasarvāstivāda version of the story, co-disciple Sāriputta (Śāriputra) persuaded Upāli to become ordained when he hesitated because of being lower class, but in the Mahāvastu, it was Upāli's own initiative.
 The Mahāvastu continues that after all the monks had been ordained, the Buddha requested that the former princes bow for their former barber, which led to consternation among the witnessing king Bimbisāra and advisers, who also bowed for Upāli following their example.
 It became widely known that the Sakyans had their barber ordained before them to humble their pride, as the Buddha related a Jātaka tale that the king and advisers had bowed for Upāli in a previous life, too.